xraaan123/promptopia-implement/README.md

   4. When click on another profile, it will navigate to the clicked profile.
   5. When clikc on hashtag it will search/filter by hashtag.
 ```

+## Feel free to visit https://project-promptopia-implemented.vercel.app/

+## Noted:

+This is learning project so I'm not just copy paste but trying to learn how is actually working.